sbinet/fubsy/doc/guide/example-java.rst

 Another problem is that the dependency on ``example.jar`` is expressed
-twice: first, we have to tell Fubsy that ``example-test.jar`` depends on ``example.jar``, and then we have to tell ``javac`` by putting it in the compile-time classpath.
+twice: first, we have to tell Fubsy that ``example-test.jar`` depends on ``example.jar``, and then we have to tell ``javac`` the same thing by putting it in the compile-time classpath.
 That's a Java-specific convention, though, so of course it doesn't belong in core Fubsy.
 That sort of knowledge belongs in the ``java`` plugin.

 Java the right way